RomainMaure/PixelBot/src/pixelbot_msgs/README.md

 ## Overview

-This repository contains the custom message and service headers for the PixelBot learning activity, to mediate the communication between its ROS packages.
+This package contains the custom message and service headers for the PixelBot learning activity, to mediate the communication between its ROS packages.

 ### License